Nilpotency Property, Physicality Criteria, Constraints and Standard BRST Algebra: A 4D Field-Theoretic System: Nilpotent Anti-BRST Symmetry Transformations

-We wrap up this section with a few concluding remarks.
-First of all, the coupled Lagrangian densities can yield the CF-type restrictions from the EL-EoMs.
-In other words, the {\it latter} are responsible for the existence of the {\it coupled} Lagrangian densities ${\cal L}_{B}$ and ${\cal L}_{\bar B}$.
+We wrap-up this section with a few concluding remarks.
+First of all, the coupled Lagrangian densities can yield the CF-type restrictions from their EL-EoMs {\it but} the CF-type restrictions themselves are (i) {\it not} the EL-EoMs in the true sense of the words, and (ii) responsible for the existence of the {\it coupled} Lagrangian densities ${\cal L}_{B}$ and ${\cal L}_{\bar B}$.
 Second, these Lagrangian densities are equivalent from the point of view of the symmetry considerations (cf. Appendix B) as {\it both} of these respect the (anti-)BRST symmetry transformations on the submanifold of the quantum fields where all the {\it three} (anti-)BRST invariant CF-type restrictions (i.e. $B_{\mu\nu} + \bar B_{\mu\nu} = \partial_\mu\, \phi_\nu - \partial_\nu\, \phi_\mu, \,\; f_\mu + F_\mu = \partial_\mu\, C_1, \; \bar f_\mu + \bar F_\mu = \partial_\mu\, \bar C_1$) are satisfied (see, e.g. [38,39] for details).
 Third, just like the BRST symmetry transformations (cf. Sec.
 2), the field-strength tensors (i.e. $ H_{\mu\nu\sigma\rho}, F_{\mu\nu}$) remain invariant under the nilpotent anti-BRST symmetry transformations, too.
-Fourth, the anti-BRST symmetry operator (i) lowers the ghost number of a field by {\it one} on which it operates, and (ii) raises the mass dimension (in the natural unites: $\hbar = c = 1 $) of the field by {\it one} (which is acted upon by it).
-Fifth, the BRST and anti-BRST symmetry transportations are {\it fermionic} in nature and they transform the bosonic field into the fermionic field and vic{\`e}-versa.
+Fourth, the anti-BRST symmetry operator (i) lowers the ghost number of a field by {\it one} on which it operates, and (ii) raises the mass dimension (in the natural unites: $\hbar = c = 1 $) of the field by {\it one} on which it acts.
+Fifth, the BRST and anti-BRST symmetry transformations are {\it fermionic} in nature and they transform the bosonic field into the fermionic field and vic{\`e}-versa.
 However, their absolute anticommutativity property {\it distinguishes} them from the $\mathcal {N} = 2$ SUSY transformations which are also nilpotent but {\it not} absolutely anticommuting in nature.
-Sixth, the additional (axial-)vector fields $(\tilde \phi_\mu)\phi_\mu$ appear in the perfectly anti-BRST invariant Lagrangian density ${\cal L}_{\bar B}$ with {\it negative} signs as against the perfectly BRST invariant Lagrangian density ${\cal L}_{B}$ where they appear with {\it positive} signs at appropriate places in the kinetic term for the Abelian 1-form field and the gauge-fixing term for the Abelian 3-form field, respectively.
+Sixth, the additional (axial-)vector fields $(\widetilde \phi_\mu)\phi_\mu$ appear in the perfectly anti-BRST invariant Lagrangian density ${\cal L}_{\bar B}$ with {\it negative} signs as against the perfectly BRST invariant Lagrangian density ${\cal L}_{B}$ where they appear with {\it positive} signs at appropriate places in the kinetic term for the Abelian 1-form field and the gauge-fixing term for the Abelian 3-form field, respectively.
 The mathematical origins for these additional fields remain the {\it same} as we have discussed in the last paragraph of our Sec.
-2. Finally, the covariant canonical quantization of a gauge theory is performed very elegantly within the framework of BRST formalism where the unitarity and quantum gauge (i.e. BRST) invariance are respected at any arbitrary order of perturbative computations.\\
+2. Finally, the covariant canonical quantization of a gauge theory is performed very elegantly within the framework of BRST formalism where the unitarity and quantum gauge (i.e. BRST) invariance are respected at any arbitrary order of perturbative computations for an allowed physical process by the theory.\\